 Portable Between Vehicles

 Because these GPS vehicle tracking devices are so easily installed, it also means that they are easy to move between vehicles.
-This becomes extremely convenient when it’s time to replace an existing vehicle within your fleet or if there you want to share the device between multiple vehicles depending upon the project they’re assigned to.
-There’s no need to plan for vehicle downtime to remove the vehicle tracking device from one vehicle and install it into the next.
+This becomes extremely convenient when it’s time to replace an existing vehicle within your fleet, or if you want to share the device between multiple vehicles depending upon the project they’re assigned to.
+There’s no need to plan for vehicle downtime to remove the tracking device from one vehicle and install it into the next.
 Simply unplug from the old and plug into the new.

 Automatically Receive Engine Diagnostics

-Plug-n-Play vehicle tracking devices are capable of automatically pulling diagnostic information directly from the Engine Control Module (ECM) because the OBD-II / JBUS ports are integrated with the ECM.
+Plug-n-play vehicle tracking devices are capable of automatically pulling diagnostic information directly from the Engine Control Module (ECM) because the OBD-II / JBUS ports are integrated with the ECM.
 No additional installation accessories are required to get this type of information.

 Built-In In-Cab Driver Coaching